Loans on Van Cleef & Arpels Watches

 Age can affect the value of a luxury watch – as time goes on, older pieces (if not looked after properly) become damaged, thereby reducing the amount of Van Cleef & Arpels watches from that era on the market.
 That’s not to say modern models aren’t in demand – the brand new Lady Jour des Fleurs model, for example, is so decadent that price is only available upon application.
 Regardless of how old your item is, it’s still easy to secure loans on Van Cleef & Arpels watches.

 Pawning a limited edition Van Cleef & Arpels watch

 Before asking yourself “should I pawn my Van Cleef & Arpels watch?”, consider doing a bit of research to find out how rare your model is.
 Some limited edition pieces, such as the Van Cleef & Arpels Charms Extraordinaire Vendome Watch are incredibly rare (there are only 22 of these luxury watches in existence).
 If you’re unsure, a member of our team will be able to verify the scarcity of your model and offer you a fair and affordable loan against its value.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.
 To learn more about our loans on fine watches you can visit our dedicated webpage

 Some of the many watch brands we loan against include: A. Lange & Sohne, Breguet, Breitling, Bulgari, Cartier, Chopard, Harry Winston, Hublot, IWC, Jaeger LeCoultre, Omega, Panerai, Piaget, Richard Mille, Roger Dubuis, Tiffany, Ulysse Nardin, Urwerk, Vacheron Constantin, Van Cleef & Arpels, Audemars Piguet, Patek Philippe, and Rolex to name just a few.